 Origin of the CBR

-After the big bang, the universe was an opaque plasma of electrons and protons, continuously absorbing, re-emitted and scattered photons.
-As the universe cooled, the electrons and protons slowed to the point where electrons could be captured by a proton’s electromagnetic field, creating neutral atoms.
-At this point in time, about 379,000 years after the big bang, known as the recombination epoch, the universe became transparent to photons, which could then propergate unobstructed across the universe.
+After the big bang, the Universe was an opaque plasma of electrons and protons, continuously absorbing, re-emitted and scattering photons.
+As the Universe cooled, the electrons and protons slowed to the point where electrons could be captured by a proton’s electromagnetic field, creating neutral atoms.
+At this point in time, about 379,000 years after the big bang, known as the recombination epoch, the universe became transparent to photons, which could then propagate unobstructed across the Universe.
 The photons of the CBR that are detectable on Earth today were each created at this point in time and hence arrive from the same distance in all directions of space, known as the ‘sphere of last scattering’.

-At the recombination epoch, the temperature of the CBR was around 3,000 K. Expansion of space causes the wavelength of the CBR’s photons to shift towards the red end of the spectrum, which has slowly cooled the CBR to the temperature of around 2.7 K, measured today.
+At the recombination epoch, the temperature of the CBR was around 3,000 Kelvin.
+Expansion of space causes the wavelength of the CBR’s photons to shift towards the red end of the spectrum, which has slowly cooled the CBR to the temperature of around 2.7 Kelvin, measured today.

 The fact that the CBR is so uniform in temperature in every direction of space is considered to be evidence of the inflationary model of the expansion of the universe.

 Despite its high uniformity, very small variations, or anisotropies, are present in the CBR, and these are considered to be due to random quantum fluctuations that existed when the Universe was smaller than a subatomic particle.
 These variations have grown, with the expansion of the Universe, to become the largest cosmological structures, seeding the galaxies and the clusters and galaxies that we observe today.